taylorhxu/python-neuroimaging/README.md

 # python-neuroimaging
-### This repo isa collection of resources for my own reference.
+### This repo is a collection of resources for my own reference.